woq-blended/woq.github.io/projects/blended/akka/AkkaApiExample.md

 ## High level API walk through

 Obviously, these are plumbing tasks that can be abstracted away into a nice API.
-Let's look at an example that is contained in the module [de.woq.osgi.akka.mgmt.reporter]({{ site.project.blended.github }}/tree/master/de.woq.osgi.akka.mgmt.reporter) and is based on the API defined in [de.woq.osgi.akka.system]({{ site.project.blended.github }}/tree/master/de.woq.osgi.akka.system).
+Let's look at an example that is contained in the module [blended-mgmt-agent]({{ site.project.blended.github }}/tree/master/blended-mgmt-agent) and is based on the API defined in [blended-akka]({{ site.project.blended.github }}/tree/master/blended-akka).

 Basically we are defining a bundle performs a periodic report of the most important container properties.
 For now it does so via the logging system, but in the near future it will report against a REST url (as soon as we got the spray integration working).